EleutherAI/website/content-blog/diff-in-means.md

 Since the optima for the first term are also optima for the second term, _a fortiori_ they are optimal for the original objective.
 Since we are imposing a unit norm constraint on $\boldsymbol{u}$, we have $\boldsymbol{u}^* = \frac{\boldsymbol{\delta}}{\| \boldsymbol{\delta} \|}$.

-# Conclusion
+# Future work

-Intuitively, the above results show that interventions along the difference-in-means direction for a binary concept are maximally robust to label noise and concept misspecification.
+The above results help explain the success of diff-in-means concept edits in particular.
+But Marks and Tegmark, as well as our recent paper [Eliciting Latent Knowledge from Quirky Language Models](https://arxiv.org/abs/2312.01037), find that the diff-in-means subspace can also be used to _read out_ concepts from a model's activations in ways that are particulary robust to distribution shifts.
+In the future, we would like to explore theoretical explanations for this phenomenon as well.